tweedegolf/storage-abstraction/publish/Storage/README.md

 2. Define a configuration object (and a configuration url if you like)
 3. Write your adapter, make sure it implements all API methods
 4. Register your adapter in `./src/adapters.ts`
-5. Publish your adapter on npm and add it as a peer dependency to the Storage Abstraction package in `./publish/Storage/package.json`.
-You may also want to add the newly supported storage service to the keywords array.
+5. Publish your adapter on npm.
+6. You may also want to add the newly supported cloud storage service to the keywords array in the package.json file of the Storage Abstraction storage.

 ### Add your storage type